joannawolthuis/MetaboShiny/README.md

    * In the match menu, when selecting a compound:
      - the name and SMILES or formula (specified in settings) are copied to the clipboard.
      - in the compound description field, clicking on a database icon will copy the database id to the clipboard.
+### Compound matches filtering
+Click the funnel above the "compound info" section to filter the database matches based on adduct, main/minor isotope, or database.
+  * **Adduct** The bar chart shows the ratio of matches having a certain adduct.
+Hover over the slices for number of matches.
+Click on the slices that you are interested to filter for those adducts.
+  * **Isotope** You can filter for main (100% peak) or minor (<100% peak) isotopes.
+Click pie slices to filter.
+  * **Databases** The pie shows the ratio of results that come from each database.
+Hover over the slices for the number of matches.
+Click on the slices of the databases you want to filter for.

 #### PubMed search and word cloud
 ![PubMed search](inst/www/pubmed_wordcloud.png?raw=true "PubMed search and word cloud")